-Donald Trump 2020 Reelection Chances Dimming, New Poll Shows 56 Percent ‘Definitely’ Refusing To Vote For Him
+Donald Trump 2020 Re-Election Chances Dimming, New Poll Shows 56 Percent ‘Definitely’ Refusing To Vote For Him

-Donald Trump has his 2020 reelection campaign well underway, with $106 million already raised for the effort by last October, according to The Washington Post, giving him a significant head start over any of the Democrats in the potential field.
+Donald Trump has his 2020 re-election campaign well underway, with $106 million already raised for the effort by last October, according to the Washington Post, giving him a significant head start over any of the Democrats in the potential field.
 But according to a new poll, it is Trump who has a huge hill to climb if he wants to win a second four-year term in the White House.

 According to the ABC News/Washington Post poll released on Tuesday morning, 56 percent of Americans — nearly six out of 10 — now say that they refuse to even consider voting for Trump in 2020.
 At the same time fewer than three of 10, 28 percent, say that they will “definitely” vote for Trump.